 Magnetic Resonance Imaging(MRI) scan is a non- and painless procedure which is first established by Raymond Damadian.
 This machine has been named Indomitable by him as he designed the first-ever full body MRI scanner.
+A fundamental scanner is about \$150,000, however it goes on some million dollars.
+Japan is the country which the has the largest number of MRI scanners, with 48 per 100,000 people.
 A man wouldn't be able to undergo an MRI if he has any metal objects inside his body, like bullets or any other foreign metallic bodies.

 Individual who undergoes an MRI requires an injection of intravenous(IV) distinct liquid to enhance the exposure of a specific tissue related to the scan.
 A radiotherapist, who is a medical imaging specialist, will speak to the individuals, who are going through the MRI scanning procedure and will reply any queries the patients have about the procedure.
-After an MRI scan, this image will be examined by the radiologist to check whether any more images are needed.
+While undergoing an MRI scan, the patient must stay still as it will disturb the images like a camera capturing a moving object.
+The MRI artisan can only speak to the patient via an intercom in the scanner.
+The procedure starts only when the patient is ready.
+The patient can stop the procedure if he is feeling uncomfortable during the procedure by informing via the intercom to the MRI technician.
+After an MRI scan, this image will be examined by the radiologist to check whether any more images are needed